William Tucker (settler): Final voyage

 He left, went to Hobart and returned on Sophia with Captain James Kelly, bringing other European settlers, according to Māori sources.
 The Sophia anchored in Otago Harbour on 11 December 1817.

 ‘Taka’ was welcomed by Māori of the harbourside settlement, but unknown to the visitors, the chief Korako, father of Te Matenga Taiaroa, refused to ferry across Māori from the north, Whareakeake, who had come to see Tucker and receive presents.

-When Kelly, Tucker, and five others took a longboat to Whareakeake a few days later, they were at first welcomed.
-But while Tucker was absent in his house, the Māori attacked the others.
-Veto Viole and John Griffiths were killed, but Kelly escaped back to the longboat, as did Tucker.
-He lingered in the surf, calling on Māori not to hurt Wioree, but was speared and knocked down.
-He called ‘Captain Kelly for God’s sake don’t leave me,’ before being killed.
-Kelly saw him ‘cut limb from limb and carried away by the savages!’
-Tucker's killer was Riri, acting on chief Te Matahaere's orders.
-Taiaroa allegedly killed the others.
-All the dead were eaten.
+When Kelly, Tucker, and five others took a longboat to Whareakeake a few days later, they were initially welcomed.
+However, while Tucker was away in his house, the Māori attacked the others.
+Veto Viole and John Griffiths were killed, but Kelly managed to escape back to the longboat, as did Tucker.
+Tucker lingered in the surf, pleading with the Māori not to hurt Wioree, but he was speared and knocked down.
+He called out, ‘Captain Kelly, for God’s sake don’t leave me,’ before being killed.
+Kelly witnessed him being ‘cut limb from limb and carried away by the savages!’
+Tucker's killer was Riri, acting on Chief Te Matahaere's orders.
+Taiaroa allegedly killed the others, and all the dead were eaten.
 A Māori source gave the immediate cause as dissatisfaction at not having the first opportunity to receive Tucker's gifts, but it was also said it was an unhappy consequence of the theft of the shirt in 1810 and its owner's savage reaction.
 This dramatic death was reported in Australian newspapers.